-The described functions are realized in ECL Comfort 210 for basic solutions and in ECL Comfort 310 for advanced solutions, for example M-bus, Modbus and Ethernet (Internet) communication.
+The described functions are realized in ECL Comfort 310 which includes M-bus, Modbus and Ethernet (Internet) communication.

-The application Key A260 complies with ECL Comfort 210 and ECL Comfort 310 controllers as of software version 1.11 (visible at start-up of the controller and in 'Common controller settings' in 'System').
+The application Key A376 complies with ECL Comfort 310 controllers as of software version 1.11 (visible at start-up of the controller and in 'Common controller settings' in 'System').